 Before joining the FCO Sebastian studied Mathematics and Philosophy at Magdalen College, Oxford.
 Sebastian is married with four children.

 - Follow Sir Sebastian Wood on Twitter: @SebWoodFCO

 British Ambassador to Germany

 The ambassador represents Her Majesty The Queen and the UK government in the country to which they are appointed.
-They are responsible for the direction and work of the embassy and its consulates, including political work, trade and investment, press and cultural relations, and visa and consular services.
+They are responsible for the direction and work of the embassy and its consulates, including political work, trade and investment, press and cultural relations and consular services.

 Previous roles in government

 - 2010 to 2015